Aypac/Arduino-TR-064-SOAP-Library/README.md

   * DECT200 (tested by Oliver-André Urban)
 * Some ZyXEL routers [eg. ftp://ftp.zyxel.nl/VMG4325-B10A/user_guide/VMG4325-B10A_.pdf page 29 ]

 # TODO

-Help is very welcome (especially when improving the library code).
-I'm not a genius with C++.
+Help is very welcome (especially for improving the library code).
+I'm not particularily good with C++.
+Also if you use the library to do something cool, please let me know - I'd love to add more examples to the Repo!

 ##Library